MLD Massage

 Focused drainage for targeted areas such as face, arms, or legs.

 Ideal for post-surgical care, lymphedema support, or ongoing fluid retention.
-Course requirements will be discussed with your therapist.
+Enquire in clinic / discuss with your therapist.

 FAQ’s